biiwide/curriculum/outline/functions.md

 ```
 ### Anonymous functions

-So far, all the functions we've seen have names, like `+` and `str` and `reduce`.
+So far, all the functions we've used have names, like `+` and `str` and `reduce`.
 Functions don't have to have names, though, just like values don't have to have names.
 We call functions without names _anonymous functions_.

 Before we go forward, you should understand that you can _always_ feel free to name all of your functions.
 There is nothing wrong at all with doing that.
 However, you will see Clojure code with anonymous functions, so you should be able to understand it.

-An anonymous function is created with `fn`, like so:
+As we saw earlier, an anonymous function is created with `fn`, like so:

 ```clj
 (fn [string1 string2] (str string1 " " string2))
 ```

-You might recognize that as the function we created before that we called `join-with-space`. `fn` works a lot like `defn`: we still have arguments listed as a vector and a function body.
-I didn't break the line in the anonymous function above, but you can, just like you can in a named function.
+You might recognize that as the function we created before that we called `join-with-space`, but without the line break after the arguments definition.

 Why would you ever do this?
 Anonymous functions can be very useful when we have functions that take other functions.
 Let's take each of our examples above, but use anonymous functions instead of named functions.